Zhou-Shilin/BaimoRconAPI/README.md

 # BaimoRconAPI - `Alpha`
 English | [Chinese](https://github.com/Zhou-Shilin/BaimoRconAPI/blob/master/README-CN.md)

 BaimoRconAPI is a Minecraft plugin that allows rcon scripts to use commands to get info and control the server.
-This API is exposed via a simple command interface that can be accessed from the in-game console or from a remote client.

 ## Warning
 The plugin is still in Alpha, there's only a few APIs and some of them are *Untested*. **Do not use it in production environment now.**